Hallelujah78/crossword-app/NOTES.md

 - the next rClue is SPIGOT or _ P _ G _ _, which has one candidate of APOGEE
   - now for 6down we are looking at E _ V _ T, and we have 0 candidates
   - again, the E and the V should have been reset to T and S respectively
-- this is fixd now
+- this is fixed now

 ### Weakness of this Approach
 - we have 3 clues that intersect our current clue